Skip to content

 });

-Make sure to allow AWS CloudFront to access the bucket by setting the access prop on the bucket.
+Make sure to allow CloudFront access to the bucket by setting the access prop on the bucket.

 Route all API requests separately